by Daria Tuzova ©

 Selyse is not a particularly attractive woman.
-She is as tall as her husband, thin and has the Florent too large ears, pale eyes, a sharp nose and suffers from hair growth on her upper lip.
-Her mouth is stern, her voice is a whip
+She is as tall as her husband, thin, and has the Florent trait of too-large ears.
+Selyse has pale eyes, a sharp nose, and suffers from hair growth on her upper lip.
+Her mouth is stern and her voice a whip.

-Selyse is married to Lord Stannis of House Baratheon.
+Selyse is married to Lord Stannis of House Baratheon of Dragonstone.
 It is a loveless marriage, and the two have little patience for each other.
-They have one daughter, Shireen, a sad little girl bearing a disfigurement from an ailment.
+They have one daughter, Shireen, a sad little girl bearing a disfigurement from greyscale.

-Selyse married Stannis around 287 AL. During their wedding Stannis' brother Robert Baratheon deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
+Selyse married Stannis in either 286 AC or 287 AC.
+During their wedding Stannis's elder brother, King Robert I Baratheon, deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
 Delena became pregnant and gave birth to a boy, Edric Storm.
 Selyse later said to her husband that because of this they were cursed and they had no sons.

 A Clash of Kings